-Medical surveillance is one component of an occupational health programme which should seek to protect and maintain the health of all employees at the given workplace who are at risk of developing adverse health effects resulting from exposure to workplace hazards.
+Medical surveillance is one component of an occupational health programme to protect and maintain the health of all employees at the given workplace who are at risk of developing adverse health effects resulting from exposure to workplace hazards.

 Workers within PGM industries – most notably those exposed to complex halogenated platinum salts (CHPS) – can develop platinum salt sensitivity (PSS) and appropriate medical surveillance of workers at risk of PSS should be routinely conducted.